AndreaLHazzard/Crowdfunding_ETL/README.md

 Data was imported into the tables from the prevously created .csv files using PostgreSQL import functionality.

 There was an issue where the number of characters required and datatypes for certain fields.
 This was corrected using ALTER COLUMN.

+### Data Display

+Each of the 4 tables were displayed using SELECT * statement.